 Yellow box junctions are intended to keep junctions clear for through-traffic to avoid congestion.
 They also keep a space free to allow emergency vehicles, such as fire engines and ambulances, a clear exit from their stations.

-How do I use a yellow box junction to avoid a fine after 1 June?
+How do I use a yellow box junction to avoid a fine since 1 June 2022?

 Under Highway Code rules drivers are not allowed to enter the yellow box unless their exit is clear and there is sufficient space on the other side of the junction for their vehicle to clear the box completely without stopping.